 Basic account information: when you register, we ask for your email address, website URL, name, postal address, and an account password.

-Payment information: in order to receive payment of your monthly subscription fee, we ask for your billing information including credit card details, billing address, and VAT ID (for EU Vat-registered customers).
+Payment information: Payment information: in order to receive payment of your monthly or yearly subscription fee, we ask for your billing information.
+This includes credit card details, billing address, and VAT ID (for EU VAT-registered customers).
 You may also choose to provide information for additional payment methods.

 When you use Maildroppa or visit our website, we automatically collect the following information:

 To provide our Services.
-For example, to set up and maintain your account, provide customer service, process payments and subscription plan updates, and verify user information.
+These include, but are not necessarily limited to, setting up and maintaining your account, providing customer service, processing payments and subscription plan updates, and verifying user information.

 To ensure quality, maintain safety, and improve Maildroppa.
-For example, by monitoring and analyzing how users interact with Maildroppa.
+One way we do this is by monitoring and analyzing how users interact with Maildroppa.
 We use this information to create new features we think our users will enjoy and find useful.
-We also monitor and analyze your email marketing statistics so we can see how our tool is performing.
-We can then make improvements to ensure it delivers the best possible email marketing results for our customers.
+We also monitor and analyze your email marketing statistics to track how our tool is performing.
+This allows us to make improvements to ensure that we continue to deliver the best possible email marketing results for our customers.

 To improve our marketing.
-For example, by targeting our marketing messages to groups of users (like those who have a particular plan with us or have been users for a certain length of time), advertising Maildroppa, analyzing the results of our marketing campaigns (like how many people purchased a paid plan after receiving a marketing message), and understanding and forecasting user retention.
+Examples of this include targeting our marketing messages to groups of users (like those on a particular plan, or who have been users for a certain length of time), advertising Maildroppa, analyzing the results of our marketing campaigns (such as how many people purchased a paid plan after receiving a marketing message), and understanding and forecasting user retention.

 To protect our Services, users, and the public.
-For example, by detecting security incidents; detecting and protecting against malicious, deceptive, fraudulent, or illegal activity; fighting spam; complying with our legal obligations; and protecting the rights and property of Maildroppa and others, which may result in us, for example, declining a transaction or canceling an account.
+Collecting information helps us to detect security incidents; detect and protect against malicious, deceptive, fraudulent, and/or illegal activity; fight spam; comply with our legal obligations; and protect the rights and property of Maildroppa and others.
+This may result, for example, in us declining a transaction or canceling a user account.

 To fix problems with our Services.
-For example, by monitoring, debugging, repairing, and preventing issues.
+This mainly relates to monitoring, debugging, repairing, and preventing issues.

 To communicate with you.
-For example, by emailing you to ask for your feedback, share tips for getting the most out of our products, or keep you up to date on Maildroppa and your Maildroppa account.
+This may include emailing you to ask for your feedback, sharing tips for getting the most out of our products, or keeping you up to date on Maildroppa and your Maildroppa account.
 If you don’t want to hear from us, you can opt out of marketing communications at any time.
 (If you opt out, we’ll still send you important updates and account information).